jooolia/JAG_professional_website/content/home/posts.md

 +++
 # Recent Posts widget.
 # This widget displays recent posts from `content/post/`.
-widget = "posts"  # Do not modify this line! active = false  # Activate this widget? true/false weight = 40  # Order that this section will appear.
+widget = "pages"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 40  # Order that this section will appear.

 title = "Recent Posts"